 Step #6: Continuously Learn and Evolve

 UX design is a rapidly evolving field, so it's important to stay updated on the latest trends, tools, and methodologies.
-Engage in continuous learning by attending workshops, webinars, and conferences, and by following influential UX designers and thought leaders.
+Engage in continuous learning by attending workshops, webinars, and conferences, and following influential UX designers and thought leaders.
 Experiment with new tools and techniques to expand your skill set.

 What Is UX Design: Key Takeaways